 The industries we serve are intensely competitive, and we face substantial competition from numerous companies throughout the world.
 The test handler industry, while relatively small in terms of worldwide market size compared to other segments of the semiconductor equipment industry, has several participants resulting in intense competitive pricing pressures.
 Future competition may include companies that do not currently supply test handlers.
 Similarly, the PCB test industry is characterized by significant Asia-based competition and intense price competition.
 Some of our competitors are part of larger corporations that have substantially greater financial, engineering, manufacturing and customer support capabilities and provide more extensive product offerings.
 In addition, there are emerging companies that provide or may provide innovative technology incorporated in products that may compete successfully against our products.
 We expect our competitors to continue to improve the design and performance of their current products and introduce new products with improved performance capabilities.
 Our failure to introduce new products in a timely manner, the introduction by our competitors of products with perceived or actual advantages, or disputes over rights to use certain intellectual property or technology could result in a loss of our competitive position and reduced sales of, or margins on our existing products.
+Intense competition has adversely impacted our product average selling prices and gross margins on certain products.
 If we are unable to reduce the cost of our existing products and successfully introduce new lower cost products, then we expect that these competitive conditions would negatively impact our gross margin and operating results in the foreseeable future.